L0ren2/M2aia-Docker/README.md

-# M2aia-CLI
+# M2aia-Docker
-This is used as the Command Line Interface for M2aia.
+This is used as a way to execute external Modules for M2aia.

+As long as there is a suited Docker Container, the language the module is written in does not matter.

+It is expected, that the modules will write their output into the m2aia-share directory.

 ## Prerequisites
 - Working installation of `docker`